A topic from the subject of Advanced Chemistry in Chemistry.

 Periodic Classification of Elements and Periodicity in Chemistry

-• Definition: The periodic table is a tabular arrangement of chemical elements organized on the basis of their atomic number, electron configuration, and recurring chemical properties.
+• Definition: The periodic table is a tabular arrangement of chemical elements, organized on the basis of their atomic number, electron configuration, and recurring chemical properties.
+It allows us to predict the properties of elements based on their position.

 • Key Features:

-• Elements are arranged in vertical columns (groups) and horizontal rows (periods).
+• Elements are arranged in vertical columns called groups or families and horizontal rows called periods.

-• Elements in the same group have similar chemical properties due to having the same number of valence electrons.
+• Elements in the same group have similar chemical properties due to having the same number of valence electrons (electrons in the outermost shell).

-• Elements in the same period have the same number of energy levels.
+• Elements in the same period have the same number of electron shells or energy levels.

 Experiment: Observing Periodicity in Atomic Radii